culveyhouse/topography-flood-sim/README.md

 ## Synopsis

-This simulator applies water to a 3D topographical grid, then computes the total volume of flood water that pools on that grid.
-Currently, the maximum allowable grid is an 8x8 "chessboard", and the current maximum height of each sector is 10 cubes.
-These limits may increase in future releases.
+This simulator built in Python applies water to a 3D topographical grid, then computes the total volume of flood water that pools on that grid.
+Typically the input is a "chessboard" of height values, or in other words an 8x8 2D array of integers up to a height of 10.
+However, the simulator has been successfully tested with 2D arrays as large as 200x200 with height values of up to 200.
+The project was built using Python 3.8.12, however it runs on Python versions as early as 3.6.9.

+To run and experiment with the simulation, please start with [How To Use This Project](#how-to-use-this-project), and feel free to enjoy learning more about the simulator in [More Information](#more-information).
+Then, install it per the steps in either the [express](#express-installation-of-python-environment) or [verbose](#verbose-installation-of-python-environment) instructions.

 ## Built With

 * [Python 3.8.12](https://www.python.org/downloads/release/python-3812/) - The primary language used, including standard libraries only.
-*

 ## Environment and Methods Used
 * [GitHub](https://github.com/) - Repo and version control